 Graduate work in the Department of Education is offered leading to the master of arts in education degree.
-Full time Teacher Education students complete the program in one academic year if they enter during the first summer term.
+Full time teacher education students complete the program in one academic year.
 Students enrolled on a part-time basis may require three years or longer to complete the degree.
-The master of arts degree in education is awarded to candidates who successfully complete the following requirements within six calendar years of the date of initial enrollment in the Graduate School:
+The master of arts in education degree is awarded to candidates who successfully complete the following requirements within six calendar years of the date of initial enrollment in the Graduate School:

-Thirty-three semester hours of approved course work in Teacher Education with an overall average grade of at least a B on all courses attempted.
-The course requirements must be completed in courses numbered 600 or above, with at least half of the total number of required hours in course numbered 700 or above.

-Research competence in Teacher Education that includes a set of three courses that culminate in a research study.
+- The Master Teacher Fellows program requires 42 semester hours for English, math, science and social studies areas and 48 semester hours for French and Spanish.
+The Master Teacher Associates program requires 39 semester hours for secondary English, math, science and social studies areas and 42 semester hours for K-12 French and Spanish.
+All courses must be approved, and an overall grade-point-average of B must be maintained.
+The course requirements must be completed in courses numbered 600 or above, with at least half of the total number of required hours in courses numbered 700 or above. - Research competence in Teacher Education includes a set of three courses that include both research studies and personal reflection.

-In addition to qualifying for admission to the Graduate School, candidates for the master of arts degree in education seeking a North Carolina Class G Teacher's License must possess a North Carolina Class A Teacher's License or its equivalent.
-Master Teacher students are not required to hold a teacher's license to enter the program.
+In addition to qualifying for admission to the Graduate School, candidates for the master of arts in education degree seeking a North Carolina Class G Teacher's License must possess a North Carolina Class A Teacher's License or its equivalent.
+Master Teacher Fellows are not expected to hold a teacher's license when they enter the program.